capacitor-community/barcode-scanner/README.md

 ### Ionic CSS variables

 Ionic will add additional CSS variables which will prevent the scanner from showing up.
-To fix this issue add the following snippet at the end of your global css.
+To fix this issue add the following snippet to the styles:

 ```css
 body.scanner-active {